LavellM25/Fun_Java_Projects/Udemy/Java_Master_Class_2025/Section_9_Advanced_Arrays/Coding_Exercises/Exercise43/README.md

 4. Print the array again (after reversing):
     - Print "Reversed array = " followed by the reversed array elements
+    - Step 2-3 is about swapping elements from outside-in.
+    - Step 1 and 4 are about printing the array in the required format.
+    - private static method is required — so your method will look like private static void reverse(int[] array) in Java.

 ---